puffwaffles/gamesim/README.md

 A simple website that simulates a gacha game

 Current Features:
-* Allows for different user accounts with a maximum of 5 save files allocated for each user.
+* Allows for different user accounts with a maximum of 5 save files allocated for each account.
 Users can sign up and login to their own accounts.
 Users can also logout and delete their accounts
 * An information guide that appears before a user starts and can be skipped.
 This guide can be reaccessed after the user logs in.
 * A save button that allows users to save their progress at any point to their current save file.
 * An inventory system to store characters.
 Characters can be released for rewards and inventory space can be increased to accomodate more characters.